-Why a Roof Inspection Checklist Matters
+Why Does a Roof Inspection Checklist Matter for Long-Term Roof Health?

+A checklist prevents small roofing issues from becoming major, expensive repairs.
+It also helps extend the roof’s lifespan and maintain warranty coverage.
 Before we dive into the specifics of our roof inspection checklist, let’s understand why having a systematic approach to roof inspections is so important.

-The Benefits of Regular Roof Inspections
+What Are the Real Benefits of Doing Regular Roof Inspections?

-1. Early Problem Detection: Catching issues early can prevent costly repairs.
+- Early Problem Detection: Catching issues early can prevent costly repairs.

-2. Extended Roof Lifespan: Regular maintenance can significantly extend your roof’s life.
+- Extended Roof Lifespan: Regular maintenance can significantly extend your roof’s life.

-3. Improved Energy Efficiency: A well-maintained roof contributes to better home insulation.
+- Improved Energy Efficiency: A well-maintained roof contributes to better home insulation.

-4. Maintain Warranty: Many roof warranties require regular inspections.
+- Maintain Warranty: Many roof warranties require regular inspections.

-5. Peace of Mind: Knowing your roof is in good condition provides reassurance.
+- Peace of Mind: Knowing your roof is in good condition provides reassurance.

+Roof inspections should be done annually and after severe weather events.
+Buying or selling a home is also the ideal time for a full roof check.
 While professional inspections are recommended annually, there are times when you should conduct or request additional inspections:

 - After severe weather events (hailstorms, high winds)

-– Before and after winter season
+- Before and after the winter season

 - When buying or selling a home